Ziggiphase001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that alias ls for rm*
+Script that alias ls as rm*
+Script that prints helloUSER
-Script that print hello user
+Script that adds action to PATH